DayuanTan/AI-TensorFlow-Blockchain-Certificate/README.md

 Kaggle dataset of 25,000 cats versus dogs images.

-Exercise 5: Use the 25k images to train a model.
+**Exercise 5**: Use the 25k images to train a model.
+Need to handle directories yourself.

 2.2 [OVERFITTING: Augmentation: A technique to avoid overfitting](2.2overfitting.md)